JaskRendix/loinc-code-validator-rs/README.md

 - Tests hit the live API, so they wobble
 - No real validation layer (everything goes straight to the API)
 - Logic, API calls, and HTML are all glued together
-- No caching
 - No template engine (just `include_str!`)
 - Only handles one code at a time
-- Error handling is shallow — everything kinda collapses into "invalid"

 Good enough for a small demo.
 Not something you'd ship to a hospital.